deneha/azure-guidance/best-practices-retry-service-specific.md

 | **[Active Directory](#azure-active-directory-retry-guidelines)**                  | Topaz* (with custom detection strategy) | Declarative and programmatic | Blocks of code                                   | Custom                 |
 *Topaz in the friendly name for the Transient Fault Handling Application Block that is included in <a href="http://msdn.microsoft.com/en-us/library/dn440719.aspx">Enterprise Library 6.0</a>.
 You can use a custom detection strategy with Topaz for most types of services, as described in this guidance.
 Default strategies for Topaz are shown in the section [Transient Fault Handling Application Block (Topaz) strategies](#transient-fault-handling-application-block-topaz-strategies) at the end of this guidance.
 Note that the block is now an open-sourced framework and is not directly supported by Microsoft.

-> **Note**: For most of the Azure built-in retry mechanisms, there is currently no way apply a different retry policy for different types of error or exception beyond the functionality include in the retry policy.
+> [AZURE.NOTE] For most of the Azure built-in retry mechanisms, there is currently no way apply a different retry policy for different types of error or exception beyond the functionality include in the retry policy.
 Therefore, the best guidance available at the time of writing is to configure a policy that provides the optimum average performance and availability.
 One way to fine-tune the policy is to analyze log files to determine the type of transient faults that are occurring.
 For example, if the majority of errors are related to network connectivity issues, you might attempt an immediate retry rather than wait a long time for the first retry.

 # Azure Storage retry guidelines